Knotx/knotx-fragments/action/library/README.md

 ## HTTP Action

-HTTP Action is an [Action](https://github.com/Knotx/knotx-fragments/tree/master/handler/api#action) that connects to the external WEB endpoint that responds with JSON and saves the response into the [Fragment's](https://github.com/Knotx/knotx-fragments/tree/master/api#knotx-fragment-api) `payload`.
+HTTP Action connects to the external WEB endpoint that responds with JSON and saves the response into the [Fragment's](https://github.com/Knotx/knotx-fragments/tree/master/api#knotx-fragment-api) `payload`.

 ### How does it work